About Us

 Political activities constitute roughly 33% of what we do, so they’re not our primary activity — see our mission, above, for the three areas that we focus on.

-If you’d like to view our IRS tax-exempt determination letter, you can find it here.
+If you’d like to view our IRS tax exemption determination letter, you can find it here.
 You can also view our financial information, by tapping this link.
 If you have any questions, feel free to contact us.